About the Expert

 Matthijs is editor, with Mark Blyth, of The Future of the Euro and author of Ideas and Economic Crises in Britain From Attlee to Blair (1945–2005).
 The latter is based on his doctoral dissertation, which received the Samuel H. Beer Prize for best dissertation in British politics by a North American scholar, awarded by the British Politics Group of the American Political Science Association (APSA).
 Matthijs is currently working on a book-length manuscript that examines the collapse of national elite consensus around European integration.

 Matthijs is also the author of peer-reviewed articles published or forthcoming in journals such as Comparative European Politics; Governance; Government and Opposition; International Spectator; Journal of Common Market Studies; Journal of European Integration; Journal of European Public Policy; Perspectives on Politics; Politics and Society; and Review of International Political Economy.
 He has written articles and essays for Current History, Foreign Affairs, Foreign Policy, Journal of Democracy, and Survival, and is a frequent contributor to English and Dutch-language news media.

 Matthijs received his BA in applied economics from the University of Antwerp, Belgium, and his MA and PhD in international relations from Johns Hopkins.

-Johns Hopkins University, School of Advanced International Studies, assistant professor
+- Johns Hopkins University, School of Advanced International Studies, associate professor